The 8 Best Keurig K Cup Coffee Pods

 Barista Prima sources only hand-picked, 100% arabica beans for their Keurig K Cup coffee, and they use a unique technology to pack even more grounds, and thus more flavor, into every pod (5).

-This Coffee is strong enough to hold its own under a blanket of foamed milk, making it an excellent choice for a quick pseudo-latte.
+This coffee is strong enough to hold its own under a blanket of foamed milk, making it an excellent choice for a quick pseudo-latte.
 It also make great iced coffees, so that’s a plus!

 Based in Italy, a country with a rich history when it comes to good Coffee, Illy is a household name for coffee beans, whether whole, ground, or packaged into K Cups.
 Founded in 1933 and still family-run, they now have a global reach, with products and cafes spread around the world.

-Their Classico medium roast coffee is an original blend of nine different Arabica beans, which yields a rich and balanced drink with notes of chocolate and caramel.
-The decaffeinated version provides the same smooth and full-bodied taste, but with only 0.05% of the caffeine, perfect for avoiding the jitters without sacrificing great taste.
+Their Classico medium roasted coffee is an original blend of nine different Arabica beans, which yields a rich and balanced drink with notes of chocolate and caramel.
+The decaffeinated version provides with the same smooth taste and full-body, but with only 0.05% of the caffeine, perfect for avoiding the jitters without sacrificing great taste.

 Not only does Illy produce great coffee, they are also positive corporate citizens.
 As a global corporation, Illy is committed to sustainability initiatives.
 Hence, their naming to Ethisphere’s list of the world’s most ethical companies for the seventh consecutive year, one of the few in the beverage industry (6).